abdvila/dchq-docker-php-example/README.md

 -   **Lease**: by default, an unlimited lease is selected.
 However an automated app run is most useful for DEV/TEST environments where users are expecting an already running application with the latest code every time they walk into the office in the morning.
 For that, users can provide a lease of 1-day or 1-week -- depending on their needs.

--   **Blueprint**: a user can searche for an already created YAML-based application template (or blueprint) -- similar to the examples given in this project.
+-   **Blueprint**: a user can search for an already created YAML-based application template (or blueprint) -- similar to the examples given in this project.

 -   **Cluster**: this is the cluster on which the application will be deployed.
 A user will only see a list of clusters to which he/she has been given access to.